IgniteUI/help-topics/topics/01_General-and-Getting-Started/10_Using_Events_in_NetAdvantage_for_jQuery.md

 |metadata|
 -->

-# Using Events in Ignite UI
+# Using Events in %%ProductName%%

 ##Topic Overview

 ### Purpose

-This topic demonstrates how to handle events raised by Ignite UI™ controls.
+This topic demonstrates how to handle events raised by %%ProductName%%™ controls.
 Also included is an explanation of the differences between binding events on initialization and after initialization.

 ### In this topic